Frequently Asked Questions

 I'm buying your work as a gift.
 Can you include a note with my order?

 Yes, no problem at all.
 I can hand write you a tag with whatever message you like.
 Your gift will be sent to the recipient without any prices printed anywhere.
 Just tell me you'd like a gift note and what you'd like written in the 'Notes' section at checkout.

 How often do you add new beads to your shop?

 Hmmm.
 How long is a strand of beads?
 The thing is, you see, beadmaking is a creative thing and without wishing to sound like an arty farty numpty, creativity is a fickle beast.
 Some weeks I'll create a bazillion beads (okay, okay, maybe three hundred) and some weeks my creative battery is flat and I can't make a basic spacer bead for toffee.
 So, I add beads whenever I have them.
-All I can suggest is that you check my shop and Facebook page often for new bead news.
-You might also like to sign up to my mailing list to be kept informed of glassy goings-on.
+All I can suggest is that you check my shop, Facebook page and Instagram feed often for new bead news.

 I want to learn lampwork.
 Do you teach?

 Didn't you used to have some free beadmaking tutorials?
 Where are those?

 You're not wrong.
 I did used to offer some PDF tutorials but I no longer do.
 However, I am currently in the process of writing a book about beadmaking.

 What glass did you use for those beads?

 I have a Tumblr blog where I document the glass I used to make each set of beads.
 This is for my own benefit - I've started umpteen paper notebooks full of bead recipes but then they inevitably get comandeered for shopping and to-do lists, so the Tumblr is a more permanent and easily-accessible record - but it may be useful to you too.